Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Here are some options to consider:

-Ultralight Pick: Zpacks Plex Solo or Duplex — These are two of the lightest tents out there, which is probably why we saw so many of them out on the JMT!
-Made from Dyneema composite fabric, this ultralight tent weighs only 13.9oz for the solo version and 18.5oz for the two-person.
+Ultralight PickZpacks: These are two of the lightest tents out there (14.6oz for the solo/17.9oz for the two-person), which is probably why we saw so many of them out on the JMT!
 It relies on trekking poles and stakes to set up properly, but that’s how it stays so light!
-However, we won’t sugarcoat it—this is a pricey tent, but if you’re looking for the best ultralight option, this tent is hard to beat.
+However, we won’t sugarcoat it—this is a pricey tent, but if you’re looking for a great ultralight option, this tent is hard to beat.

 Sleeping Bag